Neutral theory of cooperative dynamics

+In future work, it may be possible to generalize the method developed in this paper to other models of neutral cooperators, including three-way generalizations of our pairwise cooperation rule as well as other models considered in the literature.
+For a general neutral model, one may describe the abundance fluctuations of a ``representative species'' using a nonlinear birth-death master equation~\cite{malek-mansour_master_1975}, with transition rates encoding mean-field effects of the rest of the population.
+Steady-state properties can then be identified by solving with self-consistency, in a similar way as done in this study.

+Another promising direction to explore is the use of spatially extended models, which can offer additional insights into the effects of local interactions.
+This approach has also been extensively developed within the framework of neutral theory~\cite{hubbell1997unified,etienne2007neutral,o2010field}, where it has enabled the study of the dynamics of metacommunities.
+In our cooperative context, spatial structure would introduce correlations between neighboring organisms, effectively reducing the reproduction rate of existing species.
+We anticipate that this rate would scale with the surface area that separates a given species from its neighbors.
+Consequently, less frequent species—having a higher surface-area-to-volume ratio—would gain a relative advantage over more common species, which have a lower ratio.
+As a result, we expect that the mean abundance of the dominant core species would decrease in spatially structured environments.

+Experimental validation of our predictions could be achieved using engineered microbial consortia.
+For instance, a synthetic community could be constructed in which each strain lacks the ability to synthesize a single essential metabolite but can obtain it through cross-feeding with the others.
+Such syntrophic systems have been successfully engineered, ranging from two-species~\cite{shou2007synthetic,amor2017spatial} to multispecies communities~\cite{mee2014syntrophic}.
+This approach would allow us to test our theoretical predictions under relaxed connectivity constraints, extending beyond the fully cooperative scenario assumed here.
+Minimal genetic modifications could be introduced into a single model organism (such as E. coli) to generate multiple auxotrophic variants that remain metabolically and physiologically equivalent, thus approximating a neutral interaction regime.
+By labeling some of these variants with a distinct fluorescent reporter, one could perform time-resolved sampling and quantify strain-specific abundance distributions using flow cytometry.

 Further extensions of the theory should consider the heterogeneity of interactions, complex network topologies, and spatial effects.
 Another interesting direction would be to build a connection to the theory of autocatalytic chemical reaction networks, as studied in research on the origin of life.
-In particular, our model can be interpreted as a stochastic ``hypercycle''~\cite{eigen2012hypercycle,szathmary1987group}, i.e., a network of cross-catalytic polymers (or other chemical species) that replicate cooperatively.
-In this context, our results suggest a possible mechanism for the spontaneous emergence of stable and long-lived autocatalytic cores in chemical systems.
+In particular, our approach is related to the ``hypercycle''~\cite{eigen2012hypercycle,szathmary1987group,schuster2016some,sole2025bifurcations}, a proposed model of collective chemical replication.
+In this model, a directed network of chemical species ($X_i$) cross-catalyze the replication of other species ($X_i + X_j \to X_i +X_i + X_j$ for neighbors $i \to j$).
+This reaction scheme is equivalent to our replication rule, Fig.~\ref{fig:1}, therefore our model can be interpreted as a (stochastic) hypercycle on a fully-connected network.
+In this context, our analysis could shed light on the emergence of cross-catalytic cores in replicating chemical systems.

 \newstuff[1]{#1}

 \ifarxiv \savedaddcontentsline \fi